Boden-C/benchmarks/docs/running.md

 -   Keep tools focused and single-purpose
 -   Use concurrent execution for independent tasks
 -   Monitor token usage and optimize prompts
+-   Use `utils.logger` for consistent error handling and logging
+-   Validate configuration early to catch issues before execution

 ---

 ## Next Steps

 -   Review `architecture.md` for complete system design
+-   See `flow.md` for runtime execution flow and mode diagrams
 -   Explore `tests/example_benchmark/` for reference implementation
 -   Check `global_config.yaml` for available settings